 - Help the student determine an appropriate and achievable topic for their defense.
 The director will acknowledge the selection of an approved topic on the Honors Thesis Proposal form, completed by the student.

-- Serve as instructor of record for thesis course (s)
+- Serve as instructor of record for the thesis course (HON 4093) if needed.